WojtekKamilowski/CI_PP2_WOTM/README.md

 [Back to Table Of Contents](#table-of-contents)

-7. As a first time user I want to easily access social media plaftorms of the website.
+7. As a first time user I want to easily access social media platforms of the website.

 | Feature | Action  | Expected Result | Actual Result |
 | ------- | ------- | --------------- | ------------- |